Start My Answer

 Hannah Locklear is SoloSuit’s Marketing and Impact Manager.
 With an educational background in Linguistics, Spanish, and International Development from Brigham Young University, Hannah has also worked as a legal support specialist for several years.

-Summary: Northstar Location Services is a debt collection agency that provides services in first and third party debt collections.
+Summary: Northstar Location Services is a debt collection agency that provides first and third-party debt collection services.
 If Northstar has contacted you about a debt, ask them to validate it before taking any other action.
-On the other hand, if you’ve been sued by Northstar Location Services, you can settle the debt once and for all with the help of SoloSettle.
+However, if Northstar Location Services has sued you, you can settle the debt once and for all with the help of SoloSettle.

-In this article, we’ll explain who Northstar Location Services is, how they operate, and how you can stand up for your rights and respond to debt collectors before, during, and after a lawsuit has been filed.
+In this article, we’ll explain who Northstar Location Services is, how they operate, and how you can resolve a debt with the company before, during, and after a lawsuit has been filed.

-What do online reviews say about Northstar Location Services?
+Where do I read online reviews about Northstar Location Services?

 The FDCPA protects you from unfair debt collection

-Failing to identify who they are when calling you.
+• Fail to identify who they are when calling you

-Lying about the debt or who they are.
+• Lie about the debt or who they are

-When Northstar Location Services reaches out to you about a debt, the first step to defending your rights is to ask them to validate your debt by sending a Debt Validation Letter.
+When Northstar Location Services contacts you about a debt, the first step to defending your rights is to ask them to validate your debt by sending a debt validation letter.

 Ask Northstar Location Services to validate your debt